Williloo/sus1531/README.md

 ### 🐝 4.2.
 Running the server

-To run the server you can the following command from the root directory of your project:
+To run the server you can use the following command from the root directory of your project:

 ```bash
 npm start